Branch Closures

 What should we do about branch closures?

-After the latest round of branch closures were announced on 23rd March 2022, Unite's branch closure team will review the justification and impact of each of the closing branches.
+After the latest round of branch closures were announced, Unite's branch closure team will review the justification and impact of each of the closing branches.
 We will be speaking to community groups for their views and where there is interest to oppose a branch closure we will be by their side at every step of the way.

 If your branch is affected by the recent round of closures, whether you are a colleague, customer or community member, please get in touch with us using the below link to start a conversation.